 About the IAFF

-The International Association of Fire Fighters represents more than 326,000 professional fire fighters and paramedics who protect 85% of the nation's population.
+The International Association of Fire Fighters represents more than 326,000 professional fire fighters and paramedics who protect more than 85% of the nation's population.
 More than 3,500 affiliates and their members protect communities in every state in the United States and in Canada.
-To learn more visit IAFF.org and follow the IAFF at Facebook, Twitter, and Instagram.
+To learn more, visit IAFF.org and follow the IAFF at Facebook, Twitter, and Instagram.

 About Muscular Dystrophy Association